fermanguzel/my-projects-links/README.md

 # my-projects-links
-## This repo includes my big projects(which are in private) Links. if you want to see source codes get it touch with me with email
+## My big projects are in private mode.
+This repo includes their deployed Links. if you want to see source codes get it touch with me with email